ravidziv/academic-kickstart/content/home/experience.md

   Developing novel deep learning, computer vision and sensory data solutions for healthcare, manufacturing, sales, and marketing for both internal and external usage.
   Selected Projects
   * Automated testing of graphics units with video anomaly detection.
-  * ptimization of the validation process using images transfer learning.
+  * Optimization of the validation process using images transfer learning.
   * Healthcare solutions using physical and virtual sensors.
   * Gait recognition for smartphones using sensors fusion.
   """